 Plan a beautiful garden display with these tips

-Knowing when to plant bulbs is essential if you want to put on a spectacular floral show in your garden that lasts almost the whole year.
+Knowing when to plant spring bulbs is essential if you want to enjoy a spectacular floral show in your garden when winter comes to an end.

 When should I plant spring bulbs?